Frequently Asked Questions

 You will need to complete the questionnaire in order for your film to be eligible as an entry to the film challenge.

-- Your film will preferably be sent as a video file.
+- You need to send your film as a video file.

 Please refer to the Film Export Guides for advice on exporting your edited film to a video file.
 There are instructions there for making the best possible video file for entering The Outlook for Someday depending on what editing programme you are using.